Data Augmentation on Graphs: A Technical Survey

-\emph{where $\mathcal{E}_\textit{break}$ is the set of edges that break when dropping $g$ from $G$, $\mathcal{E}_\textit{connect}$ is the set of edges that performs merging operation to guarantee connectivity, and $\lambda$ is the adaptive label interpolation ratio.} \end{definition} Note that subgraph substitution is a hybrid augmentation that incorporates multiple operations like subgraph sampling, subgraph merging, and label interpolation to generate new graphs, as summarized in Table~\ref{tb: subgraph-substitution-strategy} and illustrated in Fig.~\ref{fig: subgraph-substitution}.
-During subgraph sampling for the graph pair $(G, G^\textit{t})$, the two extracted substructures ($g$, $g^\textit{t}$) for substitution are generally of similar importance to their respective graphs, \ie $g$ and $g^\textit{t}$ play similar roles in $G$ and $G^\textit{t}$, respectively.
-For example, MoCL~\cite{MoCL-2021} replaces a valid substructure in a molecule with a bioisostere~\cite{bioisostere} that shares similar chemical properties.
-SubMix~\cite{SubMix-2022} uses the importance sampling (as described in Sec.~\ref{sec: subgraph-sampling}) to extract connected and clustered subgraphs from the given graph pair.
-GREA~\cite{GREA-2022} replaces the environment subgraph that can be regarded as natural noises in $G$ with another environment subgraph sampled from $G^\textit{t}$.
+Note that subgraph substitution is a hybrid augmentation that incorporates multiple operations like subgraph sampling, subgraph merging, and label interpolation to generate new graphs, as summarized in Table~\ref{tb: subgraph-substitution-strategy} and illustrated in Fig.~\ref{fig: subgraph-substitution}. \emph{When performing subgraph sampling on graph pair $(G, G^\textit{t})$, the two extracted substructures $(g, g^\textit{t})$ used for substitution usually play similar roles in their respective original graphs.} For example, MoCL~\cite{MoCL-2021} replaces functional substructures in molecules with bioisosteres~\cite{bioisostere} that share similar chemical properties.
+SubMix~\cite{SubMix-2022} uses importance sampling (as described in Sec.~\ref{sec: subgraph-sampling}) to extract connected and clustered subgraphs from the given graph pair.
+GREA~\cite{GREA-2022} and IGM~\cite{IGM-2024} replace the environment subgraph that can be regarded as natural noises in $G$ with another environment subgraph sampled from $G^\textit{t}$.